 - The evidence is strongest in those with the most severe disease, following management in secondary care and in those with recent exacerbations.

 - There is a relative lack of evidence in primary care.

 - A meta-analysis of self-management in children and adolescents (2-18 years) also showed improved lung function and reduction both in morbidity and utilisation of healthcare resources.

 All people with asthma (and/or their parents or carers) should be offered self-management education which should include a written personalised asthma action plan (PAAP) and be supported by regular professional review.
-PAAPs are essential components of effective self-management education.
-One systematic review identified the features of PAAPs associated with beneficial outcomes as including:
+An asthma action plan is a written plan is an essential component of effective self-management education.
+One systematic review identified the features of asthma action plans associated with beneficial outcomes as including:

-- Specific advice about recognising loss of asthma control, assessed by symptoms or peak flows or both.
+- Specific advice about recognising loss of asthma control, assessed by symptoms (such as asthma attacks) or peak flows or both.

 - In children, symptom-based written plans are effective in reducing emergency consultations for asthma, although (in older children) peak flow-based plans may be as effective for other outcomes.

 - Actions, summarised as two or three action points, to take if asthma deteriorates, including seeking emergency help, starting oral steroids (which may include provision of an emergency course of steroid tablets), restarting or temporarily increasing inhaled corticosteroid, as appropriate to clinical severity.